cf.Configuration

 The Configuration instance can be used as a context manager that upon exit executes the function defined by the _func attribute, with the class itself as input kwargs parameters.
 For example, the Configuration instance c would execute c._func(**c) upon exit.

-New in version (cfdm): 1.8.8.0
+Added in version (cfdm): 1.8.8.0

 Must override this method in subclasses.